discernus/research/zfreezer/simple_test_cff/cff_v10.md

 - Putnam, R. D. (2000). *Bowling alone: The collapse and revival of American community*.
 Simon & Schuster.
 - Habermas, J. (1996). *Between facts and norms: Contributions to a discourse theory of law and democracy*.
 MIT Press.

-### Section 3: Analytical Methodology
+### Section 3: Measurement Methodology

-CFF employs a multi-layered analytical approach with transparent normative layering.
+CFF employs a multi-layered measurement approach that generates empirical data with transparent normative layering for researcher interpretation.

 **Dimensions**: The framework scores ten conceptual anchors independently on a 0.0 to 1.0 scale, organized into five opposing pairs: